ott-jax/ott/docs/solvers/index.rst

 :mod:`ott.solvers.quadratic`, rely on calls to linear solvers as subroutines.
 That property itself is implemented in the more abstract :class:`~ott.solvers.was_solver.WassersteinSolver` class, which provides a lower-level template at the interface between the two.
-Neural based solvers in :mod:`ott.solvers.nn` live on a different category of their own, since they typically solve the Monge formulation of OT.

 .. toctree::
     :maxdepth: 2

     linear
     quadratic
-    nn

 Wasserstein Solver
 ------------------